 Terra Alta is a very small town located in the state of West Virginia.
-With a population of 1,420 people and just one neighborhood, Terra Alta is the 135th largest community in West Virginia.
-Terra Alta has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,413 people and just one neighborhood, Terra Alta is the 135th largest community in West Virginia.
+Much of the housing stock in Terra Alta was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Terra Alta isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Terra Alta are a mix of both white- and blue-collar jobs.
 Overall, Terra Alta is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Terra Alta who work in food service (14.15%), office and administrative support (11.71%), and healthcare suport services (6.34%).